-ARS 28-3151 is the Arizona statute that defines the crime of driving without a license.
-People commit this offense when they drive or operate a motor vehicle without a valid driver’s license.
-A violation of this law could result in a Class 2 misdemeanor punishable by up to four months in jail time.
+ARS § 28-3151 is the Arizona statute that defines the crime of driving without a license.
+You commit this offense if you drive or operate a motor vehicle without a valid driver’s license.
+A violation could result in a Class 2 misdemeanor punishable by up to four months in jail time.

 - driving a truck with no license.